Vol 15 (2014) Viva Culture Machine! Latin American Mediations

 Gabriela Méndez Cota interviews Benjamín Mayer Foulkes

-This interview seeks to update and reinvigorate a debate that was entered into by Culture Machine’s second volume, The University Culture Machine (2000).
+This interview seeks to update and reinvigorate a debate that was entered into by the Culture Machine’s Vol 2 (2000) The University Culture Machine.
 In his contribution to that volume, ‘The Future of the Humanities: Experimenting’, Samuel Weber identified the contemporary challenge to the University and the Humanities as being fundamentally conceptual in nature.
 The challenge, for Weber, was to rethink the concept of the human that both institutions had come to embody, namely, a Cartesian model of the subject that relies on three basic assumptions: distance from social life, privileged access to universal truths and the unification of knowledge.
 According to Weber, it was by retaining these assumptions that the University and the Humanities had rendered themselves instrumental to capitalist hegemony in the era of globalisation and multiculturalism.
 At the same time, he observed that modern technology had induced a crisis in the foundational notion of the human qua producer of knowledge in accordance with Cartesian assumptions.
 Hence the question about the future of the Humanities, which Weber answered by means of a contrast between the traditional human sciences and the philosophical tradition associated with deconstruction.
 The future would lie, he argued, in a deconstructive rethinking of the human in terms of iterability, implying both the ontological impossibility of the Cartesian model and an ethical affirmation of such an impossibility.
 Invoking Kierkegaard and Derrida, Weber described deconstructive Humanities in terms of ‘experimenting’ with figures and performativity.
 While his argument remains as persuasive today as it was fourteen years ago, a theoretical vindication of ‘experimenting’ within the University has not debunked the model of subjectivity that underpins it.
 Nor has it disarticulated the instrumental role of the University in contemporary capitalism.
 It therefore seems pertinent to reopen the question as to how experimenting with figures and performativity may lead toward new institutional practices beyond the Cartesian model of the subject that is upheld by the University.
 Benjamin Mayer Foulkes, a practicing psychoanalyst and the founder of 17, Instituto de Estudios Críticos, an independent Institute of Critical Theory in Mexico City, suggests one possible road for doing so lies in the articulation of deconstruction, psychoanalysis and the educational possibilities that are opened up by digital media.

 G.M.C.: Perhaps the best way to introduce 17, Institute of Critical Studies is through its own self-description as a space situated at the nexus or crossroads between the academic field, non-academic culture and psychoanalysis.
 I find it interesting that such a project coincides, at least chronologically, with the history of Culture Machine.
 Do you think there is an international tendency towards decentering the University as an exclusive site of critical thinking?